 Throughout the years of my study, I have maintained one true focus and this is the voice.
 With a professional interest in singing and continued study of the anatomy and physiology of the voice, I continue to promote safe and healthy singing tuition for my students.

 Using my exemplary knowledge on how the larynx works and equipped with many years of singing experience, I love working as a vocal coach!
 Alongside teaching, I continue to sing myself, study, research and compile knowledge to pass on to the next generation.
-I am currently studying for an MA (Vocal Pedagogy) to be complete in 2020.
+I recently completed my MA in Applied Professional Practice (Voice Pedagogy) and I am delighted to now working with the Core Academic Staff as Senior Lecturer on the same course.
+In doing this I am able to assist other teachers embarking on their own research journey.

 For more information about the musical and vocal coaching services that I offer,